 PhD

-The EUR UNITEID doctoral program is coordinated with the Masters program and involves two doctoral schools at the University of Toulouse: Biology, Health, Biotechnology (BSB) and Ecological, Veterinary, Agronomic and Bioengineering Sciences (SEVAB).
+The UNITEID PhD program is coordinated with the Masters program and involves two doctoral schools at the University of Toulouse: Biology, Health, Biotechnology (BSB) and Ecological, Veterinary, Agronomic and Bioengineering Sciences (SEVAB).

-To be eligible for a doctorate at the EUR, the project must be cross-disciplinary in nature, with the aim of providing interdisciplinary training.
+To be eligible for a PhD at the UNITEID Graduate School, the project must be cross-disciplinary in nature, with the aim of providing interdisciplinary training.
 Selection is made by the EUR Evaluation Committee in an annual competition, and depends on both the excellence of the candidate and the cross-disciplinary nature of the project.

 UNITEID brings together top-level research teams involved in the following priority/emerging infectious diseases: Avian influenza, poxviruses, tuberculosis, HIV, HEV, SARS-CoV-2, Zika, Bornaviruses, Prions, malaria, antimicrobial resistance, as well as epidemiology research teams.
 UNITEID boasts state-of-the-art technical facilities, including BSL3 laboratories, zootechnics for MIE (EquipEx Aninfimip), Omics (Genotoul) and Artificial Intelligence (ANITI) platforms.